kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 #### Syntax:
 	void Network :: SGD();
 #### Return Type:
+This method does not return anything.
 #### Parameters:
+It does not take any parameters.
 #### Description:

 ### Train()
 #### Syntax:
 	void Network :: Train();
 #### Return Type:
+This method does not return anything.
 #### Parameters:
+It does not take any parameters.
 #### Description:

 ### Update()
 #### Syntax:
 	void Network :: Update();
 #### Return Type:
+This method does not return anything.
 #### Parameters:
+It does not take any parameters.
 #### Description:

 ### Classify()
 #### Syntax:
 	void Network :: Classify();
 #### Return Type:
+This method does not return anything.
 #### Parameters:
+It does not take any parameters.
 #### Description:

 ### RandomizeMatrix()
 #### Syntax:
 	void Network :: RandomizeMatrix(matrix& M);
 #### Return Type:
+This method does not return anything.
 #### Parameters:
 #### Description: